manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 ---

-To deploy the project, the Solution Engineer or Arcitect must clone the project from the Github repository here:  https://github.com/manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications.git
+To deploy the project, the Solution Engineer or Architect must clone the project from the Github repository here:  https://github.com/manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications.git

 A variant of the deployment for manufacturing use case can also be cloned from here: